mdkent/chef-el-rvm-bootstrap/README.md

 The goal of this project is to provide an install of Chef that's nearly contained to /usr/local and doesn't conflict with any existing rpm installed ruby- or rubygem- packages.
-The aim is to make this a more palatable alternative for environments typically only comfortable with rpm packaged software.
+The aim is to make this a more palpable alternative for environments typically only comfortable with rpm packaged software.